bluehoodie/smoke/README.md

     "method": "<http verb, ie: GET, POST, etc>", "body": "<http request body. optional">
-    "headers": {"header_name": "header_value" ...} // <map of header values to add to the request. optional>, "variables": {"variable_name": "variable_value", ...} // <map of variables specific to this test case. will override the global values>
+    "headers": {"header_name": "header_value" ...} // <map of header values to add to the request. optional>, "locals": {"variable_name": "variable_value", ...} // <map of variables specific to this test case. will override the global values>

     "http_code_is": <integer representing the expected http code in the result>
     "response_body_contains": <string representing an expected value within the resulting response body>"